 The best-selling author of SEO for Dummies and dozens of other Internet-technology related books, Peter Kent has been working online since 1984, and in technology since 1979.
 He was the founder of an e-business service provider funded by one of the world's largest VC firms, and of an Internet-related publishing company (he built his first ecommerce Web site in 1997), VP of Web Solutions for a national

 ISP, and VP of marketing for a Web-applications company.
-Since 2003 Mr. Kent has helped hundreds of companies, large and small, understand doing business online, including projects for Amazon, Time Warner Cable / Roadrunner, Lonely Planet, Zillow, Avvo, and Tower Records.
+Since 2003 Mr. Kent has provided consulting services to literally hundreds of companies, large and small, in various areas of digital marketing, including projects for Amazon, Time Warner Cable / Roadrunner, Lonely Planet, Zillow, Avvo, Honey Baked Ham, Dunn & Bradstreet, and Tower Records.